madprops/gifmaker/README.md

 > output = Type: str | Default: The borat/output directory

-Directory path save the generated file.
+Directory path to save the generated file.

 For example: `stuff/videos`